AshyBoxy/oogacraft-packwiz/README.md

 # Other todo
 - add configs
+    - client side things like mod menu should only have default config provided by the modpack
+    - the following need extra thought:
+    - wthit/jade
+    - emi
+    - amendments inverse potions
+    - item alchemy emc
+    - default keybinds
+    - fabric seasons
+        - season length
+        - biome denylist
+        - basically everything
+    - shulkerbox tooltip colors for modded supported items
+        - reinforced shulker boxes
+        - ender backpack
+        - i probably forgot some
+    - simplehats drop chance
+    - artifacts rarities
+        - possibly some renewable way to get them
+        - mimics are disabled
+        - perhaps with the tech and magic mods?
+    - enabling other modded crafting tables in visual workbench
+    - xaeros' settings
+    - zoomify
+        - probably just default it to the ok zoomer preset?
 - add stuff to item obliterator
+    - mostly just broken things or overpowered things
+    - e.g. one of the create addons has some broken items
 - set up almost unified
 - set up duplicate blocks being replaced (unified)
     - https://modrinth.com/mod/block-swap ?